START YOUR JOURNEY

 We recognize that the loss of a loved one is never simple, and the steps to take in the early hours, days, and decisions can feel overwhelming.

-If a loved one passes away at home or outside of a medical facility, the first step is to contact emergency services to begin the necessary arrangements.
-If they were under the care of a doctor, it’s also helpful to reach out to them.
+If a loved one passes away at home or in another non-medical setting, the first step is to contact emergency services so the appropriate personnel can respond and complete the necessary procedures.
+If the individual was under the care of a physician, notifying their doctor may also be beneficial.

 What Happens During Our Meeting